Introduction

 sshCommand = "ssh -i PATH_TO_YOUR_WORK_PRIVATE_KEY"

-This will now automatically use your work identity when the current directory contains /home/YOUR_USER/work/
+This will now automatically use your work identity when the current directory contains /home/YOUR_USER/work/ & your personal identity for all other directories.

 You could also extend this for more folders and identities as required.

-You can now use the SSH URLs of any private work repositories to clone them in the /home/YOUR_USER/work/
+You can now use the SSH URLs of any private work repositories to clone them in the /home/YOUR_USER/work/ directory.